Workshops

 The session encourages discussion and debate around possible future scenarios.

-Session team: Professor Carl Adams (Mobi Publishing/Cosmopolitan University); Dr Saurav Sthapit (Coventry University); Damilola Kehinde (Cosmopolitan University); Dr Hari Pandey (Bournemouth University); Professor Rabiu Ibrahim (Cosmopolitan University)
+Session team: Prof. Carl Adams (Mobi Publishing/Cosmopolitan University); Dr Saurav Sthapit (Coventry University); Damilola Kehinde (Cosmopolitan University); Dr Hari Pandey (Bournemouth University); Profe.
+Rabiu Ibrahim (Cosmopolitan University)

 - Session Overview (Prof. Carl Adams, Dr Hari Pandey, Dr Saurav Sthapit)